JpChii/nlp-with-hugging-face/notes/6-text-summarization.md

 F-like LCS:

 $F_{\text {LCS}} = \frac{(1 + \beta^2) \cdot R_{\text {LCS}} \cdot P_{\text {LCS}}}{R_{\text {LCS}} + \beta \cdot P_{\text {LCS}}}$

+This way LCS score is properly normalized and compared across samples.
+There are two implementation of ROUGE availabel in Datasets:

+* Calculate scores per sentence and average it for summaries(ROUGE-L)
+* Caclualtes for entire summary (ROUGE-Lsum).

+> **Note**: The Rouge metric in the datasets library callcuate confidence intervals by default, 5th percentile(low) and 95th percentile(high), average scores is tored in mid.

+### Evaluation metrics summary

+BLEU (Bilingual Evaluation Understudy) and ROUGE (Recall-Oriented Understudy for Gisting Evaluation) are both evaluation metrics commonly used in natural language processing and machine translation tasks, but they have different focuses and approaches.

+BLEU:

+BLEU is primarily used for evaluating the quality of machine translations by comparing them to one or more reference translations.
+It measures the similarity between the machine-generated output and the reference translations based on n-gram overlap.
+BLEU assigns a score between 0 and 1, where higher scores indicate better translation quality.
+BLEU does not consider the order of words or their meaning, focusing more on the n-gram matches.
+It is based on precision, where higher precision indicates more matching n-grams.
+ROUGE:

+ROUGE is used for evaluating summarization tasks, such as text summarization or generating summaries from documents.
+It measures the quality of summaries by comparing them to one or more reference summaries.
+ROUGE calculates various metrics, such as ROUGE-N (n-gram overlap), ROUGE-L (longest common subsequence), ROUGE-S (skip-bigram), and more.
+ROUGE assigns a score between 0 and 1, where higher scores indicate better summary quality.
+ROUGE considers the order of words and their meaning, focusing on capturing the gist or important information in the summary.
+In summary, BLEU is typically used for evaluating machine translations, while ROUGE is used for evaluating summarization tasks.
+BLEU focuses on n-gram overlap and precision, while ROUGE considers the order and meaning of words to capture the summary's important information.

+# Conclusion

+Text summarization poses unique challenges compared to text classification, ner, question answering.
+BLEU and ROUGE are metrics that can better evaluate generated texts.

+Still there is no single strategy to solve the context problem, where documents are too big...!
+To this date this is still an open and active research question.
+Recently OpenAI showed how to scale summarization by applying it recursivley to long documents and using huma feedback in the loop.

+Next we'll look at question answerig, unlike summarization we can scale this to entire documents.